IRCC.com

 Help!
 I’m terrified’: Some people asked to surrender their Canadian…

-On June 17, 2026, the Canadian government began notifying individuals to surrender their Canadian citizenship certificates due to concerns regarding the legitimacy of their citizenship status.
-This unprecedented move has left many recipients feeling anxious and uncertain about their future in Canada.
+Over the weekend of June 13–15, 2026, the Canadian government began notifying individuals to surrender their Canadian citizenship certificates pending a review of how those certificates were issued.
+The move has left many recipients feeling anxious and uncertain about their status in Canada.

-For those affected, immediate action is crucial.
+For those affected, the immediate steps are practical.
 Individuals should carefully review any correspondence received from the government regarding their citizenship status and prepare to respond promptly.
 It is advisable to gather all relevant documents, including proof of residency, identification, and any previous correspondence with immigration authorities.
-Checking their IRCC online account regularly for updates or further instructions is also essential to ensure compliance with any requests made by the government.
+Checking their IRCC online account regularly for updates or further instructions can also help ensure they meet any deadlines tied to the review.

 A small portion of this article — research support, fact-cross-checking, and copy-editing — was assisted by AI tooling.
 Editorial decisions, source verification, and final sign-off remain with our team.
 We cite primary sources from canada.ca for every factual claim.